George Harmon (basketball): Early years

-Harmon was born in Cuthbert, Georgia, the son of the Rev. J. A. Harmon and Mrs. Mamie Feagin Harmon.
+Harmon was born July 16, 1902, in Cuthbert, Georgia, to the Rev. J. A. Harmon and Mrs. Mamie Feagin Harmon.

-Mercer
+Career

 Harmon played football and basketball at Mercer University.

 On the basketball team, Harmon was a running guard and "sharpshooter".
 His style of dribbling aroused cheers from spectators, and once got fouls called on him in a 1-point loss to the Atlanta Athletic Club.
 "Maybe the referee was so surprised that such a thing could be done that he was not responsible for what he did."
 Harmon was "acknowledged king of the basketball world in so far as Southern circles are concerned."
 He was "one of the all-time greats" in Mercer basketball history".

 Mercer was the runner-up to North Carolina in the 1922 SoCon tournament, and upset the prior season's champion Kentucky.
 Harmon was the top scorer of the tournament with 75 points.

 He was inducted into the Mercer Hall of Fame, with no relatives attending.